software-mansion/live-compositor/docs/pages/deployment/configuration.md

 Enable web rendering capabilities.
 With this option disabled, you can not use [`WebView` components](../api/components/WebView) or register [`WebRenderer` instances](../api/renderers/web).

+Defaults to `false`.
+Valid values: `true`, `false`, `1`, `0`.

 ### `LIVE_COMPOSITOR_WEB_RENDERER_GPU_ENABLE`

 Enable GPU support inside the embedded Chromium instance.

+### `LIVE_COMPOSITOR_AHEAD_OF_TIME_PROCESSING_ENABLE`

+If enabled, the LiveCompositor server will try to generate output frames ahead of time if all inputs are available.

+When to enable this option:
+- If you want to process input streams faster than in real time.

+When to keep this option disabled:
+- If you are only using inputs like MP4 or no inputs and don't want to process everything all at once.
+- If you are sending update scene requests without a timestamp.
+With an ahead of time processing, you can't always control how much ahead you are when sending the update, so the scene might be updated later than you intended.

+Defaults to `false`.
+Valid values: `true`, `false`, `1`, `0`.

+### `LIVE_COMPOSITOR_AHEAD_OF_TIME_PROCESSING_BUFFER_MS`

+Defines how far ahead of the real-time clock frames should be processed.
+By default, this buffer is unlimited.
+If `LIVE_COMPOSITOR_AHEAD_OF_TIME_PROCESSING_ENABLE` is disabled, then this option does not do anything.